 This wildflower is native to high elevations in the Rocky Mountains of the United States, in the states of Montana, Idaho, Wyoming, Utah, Colorado, and New Mexico.
 A unique characteristic of this flower: Native American tribes used to cook the roots for 24 hours or more to produce a sweet, brownish treat.
 Bloom time: May – June.

 Narrowleaf Paintbrush (Castilleja linariifolia)

-Indian Paintbrush Wildflower (Castilleja) – This wildflower is found in Arizona, Colorado, New Mexico, and Texas, and is most often found in gravely soils.
+This wildflower is found in Arizona, Colorado, New Mexico, and Texas, and is most often found in gravelly soils.
 Interestingly enough, the flower’s roots grow until they touch another plant’s roots, then begins to take nutrients from that plant, slowly killing it to make more room for itself!
-Bloom time: March, April, May, June, July, August, September.
+Bloom time: March – September.

-Featherleaf fleabane (Erigeron pinnatisectus) – This wildflower is blue early on in its bloom before turning purple later in its bloom.
+This wildflower is blue early on in its bloom before turning purple later in its bloom.
 The plant typically grows on buffs, ledges, and steep slopes.
 It is native to the Rocky Mountains and other nearby mountain ranges of Western Canada and the Western United States.
-Bloom time: June, July and August.
+Bloom time: July – August.

 Thank you to Janis Lindsey Huggins, author of Wild At Heart, for the information.